-This vegan bowl gets a peppery kick thanks to turmeric and paprika.
-The recipe makes four servings, so it is great for meal prep or at least lunch and dinner for two.
+This nutrient-dense vegan bowl gets a peppery kick thanks to turmeric and paprika.
+The recipe makes 4 servings, so it is great for meal prep or at least lunch and dinner for two.
 With just five whole ingredients — chickpeas, kale, quinoa, yellow potatoes, and avocado — it is super easy to create.
 If you’re craving more protein, we suggest swapping out one of the starches for chicken or tofu.

 If you like piña coladas, and gettin’ lost in the rain… you’ll love this gingery, fruit-packed smoothie.
 Made with pineapple, banana, nondairy milk, fresh ginger, and turmeric, plus a teaspoon of vanilla extract, this colorful drink has us dreaming of the beach.
 Add in a little Greek yogurt or vanilla protein powder to make it filling enough to be a meal.

-Switching out brown rice for white or yellow rice is one of the simplest healthier eating swaps, but it can be a tough one to make.
-Ease into it with a mental fake-out: Add turmeric and vegetable broth and your rice becomes yummy yellow rice again!
-Paired with pan-fried tofu and sautéed spinach, this clean-eats meal might just become a new favorite.
+Switching out brown rice for white or yellow rice is one of the simplest nutrient swaps.
+Make it even more palatable by adding turmeric and vegetable broth until your rice becomes a yummy yellow rice again.
+Paired with pan-fried tofu and sauteed spinach, this delish meal might just become a new favorite.